 For further details please refer to Section 12: Instruction and Training of the NCSU Radiation Safety Manual.

 This course is intended for radiation workers handling x-ray producing devices, excluding diagnostic x-ray.
-Topics covered include: Fundamentals of Radiation, Units, Biological Effects, ALARA, Dosimetry, Dose Limits, Waste Procedures, Forms, Required Postings and Emergency Procedures.
+Topics covered include: Fundamentals of Radiation, Units, Biological Effects, ALARA, Dosimetry, Dose Limits, Forms, Required Postings and Emergency Procedures.
 This course is approximately three hours in length and is required for all users of x-ray producing devices.
 A certificate of completion will be issued to each student.

 All Classes are 9am -12pm